ptypes-nlesc/.github/profile/README.md

 ## Hi there 👋

 🙋‍♀️ Here we develop software for studying pornographic stereotypes.
-We are interested in how the content and popularity of gendered, ethnic and racial stereotypes has developed over time.
+*Our research question is how the content and popularity of gendered, ethnic and racial stereotypes has developed over time*.

 🛠️ We will use a web scraper to collect visual and textual data on millions of videos from Pornhub and XVideos (the two most-visited porn websites globally and in the Netherlands) over a 15-year period.
 Then Structural Topic Modeling will be used to uncover latent topics within this large complex dataset and to couple these with metadata on popularity and time of posting.